theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

-    [Join our webinar](https://theobald-software.com/en/optimizing-sap-data-integration-into-microsoft-fabric-onelake-with-xtract-universal/) on 12/05/2024 - 10:00AM PDT on how to optimize SAP data integration with Microsoft Fabric OneLake.
+    [Join our webinar](https://theobald-software.com/en/optimizing-sap-data-integration-into-microsoft-fabric-onelake-with-xtract-universal/) on 12/05/2024 - 10:00AM PDT to learn how to optimize SAP data integration with Microsoft Fabric OneLake.

     ---